okjuan/muze/README.md

 </div>

 ## Overview
-The [Muze Player](http://muze-player.herokuapp.com/) is an app for [interactively exploring and listening to music](https://github.com/okjuan/muze/wiki/Project-Motivations).
+[Muze Radio](http://muze-player.herokuapp.com/) is a web app for [interactively exploring and listening to music](https://github.com/okjuan/muze/wiki/Project-Motivations).
 This is its source code repo.

 The app integrates with Spotify's [Web Playback SDK](https://developer.spotify.com/documentation/web-playback-sdk/) for streaming music and [Web API](https://developer.spotify.com/documentation/web-api/) for compiling music metadata.